 The solution?
 Cultivating empathetic leadership practices can be a powerful antidote to employee burnout, and go a long way in providing people with the authenticity they crave from their organisations.
 It can help productivity, too: a study by Catalyst found that empathy, when used well, has a significant positive impact on both organisations and teams:

 How to initiate change:

 So, what steps can people leaders take to facilitate an empathetic leadership style, and in turn, foster a more transparent and productive business?

-1. Elevate empathy to a core skill in your organisation.
+1. Demonstrate Empathy throughout your organisation.
 Empathy, like all skills, is learned – not innate.
+Role modelling vulnerability from your senior leaders will go a long way in demonstrating that this is a core skill embedded in your organisation’s very DNA.
 Are your people leaders aware of the importance of emotional intelligence in the workplace, able to manage change effectively, and confident in their ability to respond to the emotions of their people?
 If not, consider how you might champion and role model empathy as an organisation, and upskill your leaders.